 Also cool: It comes with a special line of add-on containers in various shapes and sizes.
 Pop one onto the base, and it will automatically adjust the blending time based on the container you’ve chosen (credit built-in wireless connectivity).
 Speaking of, you can even sync up the blender to your phone via the Vitamix app, which does everything from automatically blend up recipes for you, to pair the calorie count in those recipes to any fitness tracking program.

-Best for Small Kitchens: Nutri Ninja Pro Blender
+Best for Small Kitchens: Ninja Nutri Pro Compact Personal Blender BL456

 A small kitchen calls for a smaller blender, but that doesn’t mean you need to sacrifice when it comes to power or efficiency.
 This has 900 watts of power and can easily take down ice, seeds, frozen fruit, you name it, particularly ideal for whipping up smoothies and protein shakes (and milkshakes, because balance).